harishappana-git/vmss-node/README.md

 ## Exploring the visualisation

-- **Distributed system level** – understand how many servers participate and the chosen interconnect.
-- **Server/GPU level** – click a server to reveal its GPUs, SM estimates, and device memory footprint.
-- **CUDA hierarchy** – keep drilling down through grids, blocks, warps, and threads.
-Each level updates the descriptive panel so you can map terminology to execution responsibilities.
-- **Breadcrumbs & camera** – use the breadcrumb trail to navigate back up.
-Orbit controls let you pan, rotate, and zoom the 3D scene for better spatial awareness.
+- **Spatial matrices** – stacked tables render servers, GPUs, grids, blocks, warps, and threads with colour-coded cards, keeping outer layers present even when you zoom inside.
+- **Breadcrumb navigation** – always-visible breadcrumbs and a dedicated *Show full system* button make it easy to reset or traverse back up.
+- **Hover insights** – hover on any card (or sunburst segment) to surface latency, occupancy, memory, and scheduling metadata.
+Click to focus a layer.
+- **Performance overlay** – throughput, memory footprint, interconnect bandwidth, and epoch duration update live from your inputs.
+- **Sunburst treemap** – switch to the sunburst view for a compressed representation of the full hierarchy alongside the 3D scene.
+- **Legend & glossary** – colour legend and terminology cheat sheet stay pinned on the right for quick reference.
+- **CSV export** – capture the generated topology (with metadata) as a CSV for notebooks, reports, or sharing.

 ## Notes

-- Thread, warp, block, and grid counts are derived from your dataset and batch size inputs using heuristics to keep the scene performant while conveying execution scale.
+- Thread, warp, block, and grid counts are derived from dataset and batch inputs using heuristics to stay performant while conveying scale.
-- The model favours architectural clarity over visual extravagance—colours are muted so you can focus on structure and relationships.
+- Colours prioritise clarity over decoration: servers (blue), GPUs (green), grids (orange), blocks (yellow), warps (purple), threads (gray).
-- Extend the data model in `src/topology.js` if you want to encode device-specific capabilities such as tensor core counts or NVLink bandwidth.
+- Extend the data model in `src/topology.js` to incorporate device-specific attributes like tensor cores or network topology if required.